Scottish Vegetarian Society: Membership, officers and premises

-During World War I, Dugald Semple helped promote meat substitutes to cope with rationing.
-Semple also represented Scotland at international vegetarian congresses, advocating for the connection between vegetarianism and peace.
+During World War I, Semple promoted meat substitutes during rationing.
+He also represented Scotland at international vegetarian congresses, where he discussed vegetarianism and peace.

+Later years

-The Society continued its advocacy post-war and maintained its presence in the vegetarian movement through participation in various congresses and ongoing promotion of vegetarian principles.
-In the 1980s, the Society eventually became the Glasgow branch of the Vegetarian Society of the United Kingdom.
-Since then, a new Scottish Vegetarian Association was formed.
+The Society remained active after the war through congresses and other work in the vegetarian movement.

+In the 1980s, the Society became the Glasgow branch of the Vegetarian Society of the United Kingdom.
+A later Scottish Vegetarian Association was subsequently formed.

+Publications

+In 1903, the Society launched the magazine Health, Food and Cookery, edited by Charles A. Hall.